python-websockets/websockets/docs/howto/upgrade.rst

 .. admonition:: What will happen to the original implementation?
     :class: hint

-    The original implementation is now considered legacy.

-    The next steps are:

-    1. Deprecating it once the new implementation is considered sufficiently robust.
-    2. Maintaining it for five years per the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
+    The original implementation is deprecated.
+It will be maintained for five years after deprecation according to the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
+Then, by 2030, it will be removed.
-    3. Removing it.
-This is expected to happen around 2030.

 .. _deprecated APIs: